-Stay in the building

-Close and lock windows and doors

-Move away from windows

-Do not use elevators!

-Follow directions from emergency response personnel
+Use the nearest available exit Stay in the building Do not use elevators!
+Close and lock windows and doors Take personal belongings Move away from windows Assist others Do not use elevators!
+Follow directions from emergency response personnel Call Campus Security (310) 665-6965 Assemble at the designated meeting place Follow directions from emergency response personnel